 Language

-Shows the language at the cursor position, or for the selected text, that is used for spellchecking, hyphenation and thesaurus.
+Shows the language at the cursor position, or for the selected text, that is used for checking spelling and for hyphenation and thesaurus.

 Click to open a menu where you can choose another language for the selected text or for the paragraph where the cursor is located.
 You can also choose None (Do not check spelling) to exclude the text from a spelling check or choose More to open the Character dialog.
 Any directly formatted language settings can be reset to the default language from this menu.